jordanmarques/wifi-bomb/README.md

-The Wifi-Bomb project slowed down the speed of a router.
-For this, it performs a DDOS via the sending of a large number of network packets.
+The goal of Wifi-Bomb project is to slow down the speed of a router.
+For this, it performs a DDOS attack by sending a lot of network packets.